8 Best Backpacking Tents in 2024

 While all the tents on our list are pretty easy to set up, the REI Co-op Trailmade 2 Tent takes the cake.
 Two poles cross over in a straightforward design making setup plain and simple.

 While this tent is on the heavier side of backpacking tents (5+ lbs), it’s a basic, budget option that will allow you to get out on the trail and sleep comfortably in the backcountry.
-Plus, the footprint is included in both the packaged weight and the price.
+Plus, the footprint is included, which isn’t the case for most backpacking tents.

 The Trailmade 2 has two doors and two vestibules so you won’t have to climb over your tent partner and the height and non-tapered design make this tent feel relatively spacious.
 The mesh canopy allows for stargazing and open-air sleeping without the bugs, and the ceiling vents help with airflow even when the fly is on.